Jets vs Patriots Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 13)

 New York vs. New England Odds

-AI algorithm Remi is pouring through tons of data on each player.
+Remi is pouring through loads of stats on each line.
 In fact, anytime the New York vs New England trends are analyzed, there’s always several intriguing trends to key in on.
-Not to mention games played at extreme temps rarely follow normal, predictable betting trends.
+Not to mention games played at extreme altitude can often follow normal, predictable betting trends.

 | NYJ Moneyline | +536 |